shalvi1111/Spotify-Clone/README.md

 # Spotify-Clone
-This project is purely based on HTML and CSS
+This clone is built using HTML and CSS, demonstrating a strong grasp of front-end web development techniques and design principles.